PurdueDualityLab/deepbugs-jr/README.md

 ```

 #### Dropout layers
 Dropout in neural network in general is a regularization method that approximates training a large number of neural networks with different architectures in parallel.
 By "dropping out" neurons, the over-fitting problem can be mitigated.
-The original authors of Deepbugs simply claims "We apply a dropout of 0.2 to the input layer and the hidden layer" and we followed their approach.
+The original authors of Deepbugs states in the paper that they applied a dropout of 0.2 to the input and the hidden layer.
+To replicate their work, we follow their approach of applying dropout layers.

 ## Usage
 1. Obtain AST values of javascript source files